GuilhermeSouza96/Portfolio/README.md

 # Data Science Portfolio

 Hi!
 I'm Guilherme Albuquerque.
-This is a curated portfolio of my data science and analytics projects using Python and R.
+This is a curated portfolio of my data science and analytics projects using Python.

 Each folder contains:
 - Data analysis or predictive modeling